diego0020/lab_vision/lab5_bsds/readme.md

 ## Report

 Write a report describing your chosen segmentation methods, the testing methodology, the results from the tests, and a discussion about the results and potential improvements to the function.
 Use te LaTeX template from the second lab.
 Upload to your repository the report and the code for your segmentation function.
+A rubric of how this report will be graded can be found [here](rubric.md).
+You may work in pairs.

-**Due:** March 17, 2015
+**Due:** March 17, 2016

 ## Running the benchmark remotely

 The benchmark on the 200 test images can take a several hours.
-If you prefer, you may run them on the *guitaca* server.
+If you prefer, you may run them on the course server.

 However, all of you would be using the same account so please take into account the following

 - Be careful not to mess with other people's data or processes
-- Work inside the ``Documentos`` directory
 - Create a new directory and work only there, don't go into other people's directories

 In order to be able to disconnect from the server and let it keep working you can use [sceen](http://linux.die.net/man/1/screen).